Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Conclusions

 We introduce \textbf{Ax-Prover}, a novel agentic workflow that combines the broad reasoning capabilities of general-purpose LLMs with the formal rigor of Lean’s proof environment.
 Our system addresses three major limitations of current specialized provers: (i) limited generalizability to scientific domains beyond mathematics and rapid obsolescence as libraries like \texttt{Mathlib} evolve; (ii) inability to collaborate effectively with human experts and utilize external tools; and (iii) high engineering and maintenance costs.

-Evaluations show that Ax-Prover ranks third on the challenging PutnamBench and outperforms baselines on the public NuminaMath-LEAN dataset as well as on \textbf{AbstractAlgebra} and \textbf{QuantumTheorems}, two new datasets we introduce that focus on research-level mathematics and physics. \m{These benchmarks not only provide new testbeds for cross-domain reasoning in future agents but also represent a crucial milestone in evaluating reasoning models in any scientific discipline grounded in mathematics.}
+Evaluations show that Ax-Prover is the top performing open-source model and third overall on PutnamBench, using a much lower computation budget than top-performers, and outperforms baselines on the public NuminaMath-LEAN dataset as well as on \textbf{AbstractAlgebra} and \textbf{QuantumTheorems}, two new datasets we introduce that focus on research-level mathematics and physics. \m{These benchmarks not only provide new testbeds for cross-domain reasoning in future agents but also represent a crucial milestone in evaluating reasoning models in any scientific discipline grounded in mathematics.}

 \m{These results highlight Ax-Prover’s superior domain generalization, in contrast to specialized models, which struggle to adapt to novel domains beyond their training data.
 More importantly, they show that Ax-Prover has the potential to serve as a deep formal reasoning assistant for scientific artificial intelligence in domains requiring extended chains of rigorous inference.
 The combination of multi-disciplinary reasoning with rigorous formal verification positions the system to support AI-driven scientific discovery wherever verifiably error-free reasoning is essential.} We attribute this performance to our multi-agent architecture and its tight integration with Lean tools via the MCP.
 By iteratively editing proofs, inspecting goals, and diagnosing errors, Ax-Prover behaves like a cautious mathematician, systematically exploring and verifying each step.
 The frequency and effectiveness of tool use in our experiments confirm their essential role in improving proof quality and enabling human-like debugging.